'Who can deal with pressure like this?' - Farrell

 Sexton must pass a further HIA on Monday

-Captain Johnny Sexton, who was replaced in the first-half with a head knock, must pass an additional assessment on Monday to be available for Dunedin.
+Captain Johnny Sexton, who was replaced in the first half with a head knock, must pass an additional assessment on Monday to be available for Dunedin.

-Losing the veteran fly-half will be a heavy blow although Farrell praised the bench contribution of playmaker Joey Carbery.
+Losing the veteran fly-half will be a significant setback although Farrell praised the bench contribution of playmaker Joey Carbery.

-With James Hume having joined his Ulster team-mate Iain Henderson in having been ruled out of the rest of the tour, Stuart McCloskey has been called up as replacement.
+With James Hume having been ruled out of the rest of the tour - joined his Ulster team-mate Iain Henderson in having been ruled out of the rest of the tour, Stuart McCloskey has been called up as replacement.

 Front-row injuries are counting to mount with prop Jeremy Loughman and hooker Dave Heffernan unavailable for Dunedin because concussion and another Rob Herring also a fitness concern.